IsuruAriyarathne/MoratuCoders/oosd/README.md

 If you are using nodemon to start the server use "nomdemon run start" command.
 ------------------------------------------------------------------------------------------------
 Can use these endpoints to interact with employee_table
-    1. PUT  - get list of employees     - localhost:8000/employees
+    1. GET  - get list of employees     - localhost:8000/employees
-    2. PUT  - get details of an emp     - localhost:8000/employees?id=123
+    2. GET  - get details of an emp     - localhost:8000/employees?id=123
     3. POST - Add employee              - localhost:8000/employees
         body -  {
                     "employee_id"   : //id,             --int